petru-braha/RR-application/README.md

 - ask the professor about: signal - receive
 - final implementation idea: server prethreaded accept calls, a thread is added for any other client. i/o multiplexing

-## Limitations
+## Future improvements

-client point of view
+- tcp/udp

+- increase safety with two running servers: one on my computer, one on the faculty's server, every update on the main server will tcp its way to the second one

+- random generator std::hash<> bug
 - connect - uses the train
 - disconnect

 - not portable for windows
 - 1024 clients at once

-## Future improvements

-- server key bug

-- see reporting problem

-- increase safety with two running servers: one on my computer, one on the faculty's server, every update on the main server will tcp its way to the second one

-- random generator std::hash<> bug

 ## Questions

 - sizeof(struct sockaddr) or sizeof(skadd_server) ?
 - POSIX standard allows only 1024 => 1024 * 98 > 100.000
+- what if server crashes?
+- what if client crashes?

 ## Notes

 - for each client set up sd_tcp and sd_udp

-- first client report
-- second client report
-- second client routes
-- first client routes

 ## Bibliography